albinpalsson/pypom-selenium/README.md

 #### Root elements
 It's important for page regions to have a root element.
 This is the element that any child elements will be located within.
 This means that page region locators do not need to be unique on the page, only unique within the context of the root element.

-If your page region contains a `~pypom.region.Region._root_locator` attribute, this will be used to locate the root element every time an instance of the region is created.
+If your page region contains a `~pypom_selenium.region.Region._root_locator` attribute, this will be used to locate the root element every time an instance of the region is created.
 This is recommended for most page regions as it avoids issues when the root element becomes stale.

 Alternatively, you can locate the root element yourself and pass it to the region on construction.
 This is useful when creating regions that are repeated on a single page.

-The root element can later be accessed via the `~pypom.region.Region.root` attribute on the region, which may be necessary if you need to interact with it.
+The root element can later be accessed via the `~pypom_selenium.region.Region.root` attribute on the region, which may be necessary if you need to interact with it.

 #### Repeating regions
 Page regions are useful when you have multiple items on a page that share the same characteristics, such as a list of search results.
 By creating a page region, you can interact with any of these items in a common way:

 The following example uses Selenium to locate all results on a page and return a list of `Result` regions.
 This can be used to determine the number of results, and each result can be accessed from this list for further state or interactions.
 ```html